maximegmd/maximegmd/README.md

 * 🩺 I am a medical doctor currently doing a PhD in generative AI for clinical patient care.

-* 💻 I am also a senior software engineer (MSc) and have worked mostly on video game, I notably worked for [Bethesda Softworks](https://bethesda.net/), [ZeniMax Online Studios](https://www.zenimaxonline.com/) and indie studios.
+* 💻 I am also a senior software engineer (MSc) and have worked mostly on video games, I notably worked for [Bethesda Softworks](https://bethesda.net/), [ZeniMax Online Studios](https://www.zenimaxonline.com/) and indie studios.

 ## Random stats